Maximo-Rulli/Wine_quality_prediction/README.md

 - requirements.txt: Text file containing the necessary packages to be installed for running the project.

 ## Installation
-### Clone the repository: ''' git clone https://github.com/[USERNAME]/wine-quality-classification.git '''
+.
+Clone the repository: ``` git clone https://github.com/Maximo-Rulli/Wine-quality-prediction.git ```

-### Navigate to the project directory: cd wine-quality-classification
+.
+Navigate to the project directory: ``` cd Wine-quality-prediction ``` .
+Install the required packages: ``` pip install -r requirements.txt ```
-Install the required packages: pip install -r requirements.txt Run the softmax_regression.py script: python softmax_regression.py Usage
+.
+Run the softmax_regression.py script: ``` python softmax_regression.py ```

+## Usage
+.
 Run the softmax_regression.py script.
+.
 Adjust the sliders to set the wine features.
+.
 The predicted wine quality will be displayed as a point on the interactive graph.

-Interactive Graph
+## Interactive Graph
 An interactive graph was developed to display the predicted wine quality as a point on a scatterplot.
 The graph displays ten emojis, each corresponding to a quality score from 1 to 10.
 The x-axis and y-axis represent the predicted quality score and the actual quality score, respectively.
 The graph is interactive and updates in real-time as the user adjusts the sliders to set the wine features.

 Interactive Graph